 It's recommended that forklift operators follow these five steps before the start of every shift to keep the risk of injury to a minimum:

-- Slide the seat forward or backward until you’ve found a position that allows your feet to rest comfortably, while keeping the steering wheel and pedals within easy reach
+Slide the seat forward or backwards until you’ve found a position that allows your feet to rest comfortably while keeping the steering wheel and pedals within easy reach

 Forklift handlers should take the time to stretch regularly to alleviate the symptoms of muscular discomfort.
 Stretching not only reduces the chance of injury, but also helps to improve posture and reduce muscle fatigue.

 Forklift operators are also at risk of developing whiplash as trucks tend to be very responsive to changes in direction or speed.
-It’s likely that many forklift handlers will drive around quickly to get the job done, but this could be causing more harm than good.
+Many forklift handlers will likely drive around quickly to get the job done, but this could be causing more harm than good.

 Forklift operators should ensure that they stick to the speeds enforced in their working environments, and always slow down when performing complex manoeuvres.